Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: No-mass-inflation scenario and extensions No-mass-inflation scenario and H1 extensions

 \section{\texorpdfstring{No-mass-inflation scenario and $H^1$ extensions}{No-mass-inflation scenario and H1 extensions}}

 Heuristics and numerical work (see section \ref{subsec:review_work}) suggest the validity of the exponential Price law upper bound \eqref{assumption:expPricelaw} along the event horizon of a solution asymptotically approaching (in the sense of section \ref{section:assumptions}) a Reissner-Nordstr{\"o}m-de Sitter black hole.
 Compared to the case $\Lambda = 0$, however, the exact asymptotics given by the constant value $s$ in \eqref{assumption:expPricelaw} play an even more important role, since the redshift (resp. blueshift) effect is expected to give an exponential contribution to the decay (resp. growth) of the main dynamical quantities: the value of $s$ then determines the leading exponential contribution.
-This has a decisive role in determining the final fate of the dynamical black hole: a dominance of the blueshift effect is expected to cause geometric quantities such as the renormalized Hawking mass to blow up at the Cauchy horizon (\textbf{mass inflation}), whereas a sufficient fast decay of the scalar field along $\mathcal{H}^+$ may allow to extend the dynamical quantities across the Cauchy horizon in such a way that they are still weak solutions to the Einstein-Maxwell-charged-Klein-Gordon system (\textbf{lack of global uniqueness}).
+This has a decisive role in determining the final fate of the dynamical black hole: a dominance of the blueshift effect is expected to cause geometric quantities such as the renormalized Hawking mass to blow up at the Cauchy horizon (this is the \textbf{mass inflation} scenario \cite{IsraelPoisson, Dafermos_2005_uniqueness, CGNS4}), whereas a sufficiently fast decay of the scalar field along $\mathcal{H}^+$ may allow to extend the dynamical quantities across the Cauchy horizon in such a way that they are still weak solutions to the Einstein-Maxwell-charged-Klein-Gordon system (we have, in this case, \textbf{lack of global uniqueness}).

 In \cite{CGNS4}, where the massless, real scalar field model was studied, any positive value of $s$ was allowed and a further lower bound on the scalar field was assumed along the event horizon.\footnote{With respect to our exponential Price law, the work \cite{CGNS4} uses a different convention.
 For every $\epsilon > 0$, they choose initial data such that $e^{-(SK_+ + \epsilon)v} \lesssim |\partial_v \phi|(0, v) \lesssim e^{-(SK_+ - \epsilon)v}$ along the event horizon, for some $S > 0$.} There, different relations between $s$ and the quantity\footnote{See also appendix A in \cite{CGNS3} for a proof of the positivity of $\rho - 1$.
 The case $\rho = 1$ is associated to extremal black holes.}